Sharjah National Oil Corporation: History

 In January 2011, a field-wide compression project was implemented, which included the installation of twelve gas engine driven reciprocating compressors to maximize production at low field pressures.

 In 2017, SNOC converted the Moveyeid field into a gas storage facility.
 Injection into the Moveyeid field began in December 2017 using centrifugal compressors.
 In 2020, a second stage of compression was added, using reciprocating compressors in series with the original centrifugal machines.
-The 2nd stage of compression was commissioned on 6 January 2021 allowing SNOC to increase injection pressures to the Moveyeid field.
+The second stage of compression was commissioned on 6 January 2021 allowing SNOC to increase injection pressures to the Moveyeid field.

 In June 2018, SNOC expanded the Sajaa plant with the addition of an LPG road tanker loading facility.

 In 2019, SNOC commissioned two small solar plants at their facilities in Hamriyyah.
 The projects demonstrated the potential for integrating solar power plants into existing brownfield hydrocarbon facilities and are expected to reduce the corporation’s carbon footprint by 8,600 tonnes over 25 years.

 In January 2019, SNOC signed a concession agreement with Eni for the exploration of three onshore areas in Sharjah.
 In January 2020, SNOC and Eni announced a new discovery of natural gas and condensate at the Mahani field in Sharjah.
 Production from the first well (Mahani-1) started on 4 January 2021, less than a year after the discovery was first announced.

+In July 2023, SNOC signed an agreement with the Sumitomo Corporation to study carbon capture and storage opportunities in the Emirate of Sharjah.

-In May 2024, SNOC announced the discovery of gas reserves at the Hadiba field to the north of the Al Sajaa Industrial Area in Sharjah.
+In May 2024, SNOC announced the discovery of gas reserves at the Hedebah field to the north of the Al Sajaa Industrial Area in Sharjah.

+SNOC acquired a 30% participation stake from Eni for Block 7 in the Emirate of Ras Al Khaimah, in May 2024.

+On 17 April 2025, Sharjah Ruler HH DR. Sheikh Sultan Bin Mohammed Al Qasimi appointed Khamis Abdullah Al Mazrouei to the position of CEO of SNOC.

 In June 2025, the Sharjah National Oil Corporation (SNOC), in partnership with Emerge (a joint venture between Masdar and EDF Renewables) commissioned the 60 MW "SANA" solar power plant at SNOC’s main hydrocarbon processing complex in the Al Sajaa industrial area.
 Over the course of a full year, the solar plant generates more electricity than the Sajaa facility consumes, with surplus energy supplied to the Sharjah Electricity and Water Authority.